-The International Centre for Innovation and Workplace Learning (ICIWL) welcomes contributions to the journal from professionals across the world with an interest in transformative research.
+We welcome contributions to the journal from professionals across the world with an interest in transformative research.

 The aim of transformative research is to challenge existing ways of seeing and doing things, and to generate a radical shift in our perception of social, political or educational theories, ideas and actions, creating different kinds of understandings that lead to new practices.
 A transformed understanding is deeper, more nuanced, more ethical and more action oriented than we had before.
 Research is not just about acquiring knowledge of a topic, it also involves questioning what is taken for granted and addressing life’s problems.
 Through transformative research we become better able to construct our own interpretations of events and set our own goals of future action.
 Transformative researchers engage with values and beliefs and are committed to listening to the voices of participants, and stakeholders in general, and working towards solutions that involve everyone.

 Sciendo archives the contents of this journal in Portico - digital long-term preservation service of scholarly books, journals and collections.